 Dangers & Annoyances

-There are still rebel armies and bandits (plus government soldiers, who are often just as dangerous) terrorising people in large swaths of northern and eastern DRC.
+There are still rebel armies and bandits (plus government soldiers, who are often just as dangerous) terrorizing people in large swaths of northern and eastern DRC.
 North Kivu province around the city of Beni was particularly unstable at the time of writing.
 Political unrest is another danger: late 2016 saw violence that left many people dead in several cities in DRC, including Kinshasa.

 Though the situation is improving, police and other officials, particularly those working in customs and immigration, frequently request money, though they rarely demand it.
 In all cases, being calm, friendly and confident is your best play.
 Do all you can to avoid handing over your passport (present copies instead) since it might cost you to get it back.

 Photography in towns and cities across DRC attracts attention and should only be done if you're sure it's safe.
 The best plan is to ask a local, and if in doubt, don't take the photo.
-Travellers have been arrested for taking photos in Kinshasa and other towns.
+Travelers have been arrested for taking photos in Kinshasa and other towns.
 In the countryside things are generally easier, but avoid taking photos within sight of police.

 220V/50Hz; the European two-pin plug is the most common